 Through monitoring the implementation of agreed recommendations and actions, IGEM and its emergency management partners offer assurance to government and the community that lessons identified from emergencies will be turned into sustainable improvements that make a difference for Victorian communities.

-Under the Emergency Management Act, IGEM monitors implementation of:
+Under the Emergency Management Act, we monitor implementation of:

-- recommendations from major inquiries and reviews at the request of the Minister for Emergency Services (the minister).
+• recommendations from major inquiries and reviews at the request of the Minister for Emergency Services.

-All IGEM’s assurance activities are guided by the Assurance Framework for Emergency Management which provides the foundation for a coordinated and collaborative approach to sector-wide assurance.
+All our assurance activities are guided by the Assurance Framework for Emergency Management which provides the foundation for a coordinated and collaborative approach to sector-wide assurance.

 Arrangements for public release of IGEM's progress reports are at the minister's discretion.